 - Get it Together: Stay or Go Pamphlet – Spanish Version

-- Get it Together: Stay or Go Pamphlet – Ukranian Version
+- Get it Together: Stay or Go Pamphlet – Ukrainian Version

 - Get it Together: Stay or Go Pamphlet – Russian Version

-This is a shelter of last resort for those people that need more medical supervision than a general Red Cross shelter can provide and have special medical needs, but do not require hospitalization.
+This is a shelter of last resort for those people that need more medical supervision than a general population shelter can provide and have special medical needs, but do not require hospitalization.

 Should you have no other place to go, you must pre-register with Sarasota County Emergency Management.
 Find out now if you qualify before an emergency impacts our community.
 The shelter does not take reservations, so plan to arrive early once it has been determined that the shelter will be opened for a particular emergency situation.
-Contact Sarasota County Call Center at (941) 861-5000 to request a People with Special Needs form and registration information.
+Click the link in the below paragraph to complete the application on line or call the Sarasota County Call Center at (941) 861-5000 to request a Medical Needs form and registration information.